 Command line option Description

 -f Extends the command line.

 no_bom Omits the Byte Order Mark from UTF-8 output files.

 remove_file_path Removes path information from the file symbol.

 remove_section Removes one or more section.

 rename_section Renames a section.

 rename_symbol Renames a symbol.

-silent Sets silent operation.

 strip Removes debug information.

 text_out Specifies the encoding for text output files.

 utf8_text_in Uses the UTF-8 encoding for text input files.

 version Sends tool output to the console and then exits.